 The stage describes how much the cancer grew in the place it started.
 It also tells if the cancer has spread to other parts of your body.

 Your cancer can be stage 1, 2, 3, or 4.
 The lower the number, the less the cancer has spread.
-A higher number, like stage 4, means a more serious cancer that has spread from where it started.
+A higher number means a more serious cancer.
 Be sure to ask the doctor about the cancer stage and what it means for you.

 There are many ways to treat bone cancer:

 Surgery and radiation treat only the cancer in the bone.
 They do not affect the rest of the body.